Snowfork/snowbridge-app/README.md

 NEXT_PUBLIC_SNOWBRIDGE_ENV=rococo_sepolia
 ```

-Create an `.env.local` to set the required keys.
+If you are not using local chains, create an `.env.local` to set the required A.P.I. keys.

 ```env
 NEXT_PUBLIC_ALCHEMY_KEY=...
 NEXT_PUBLIC_SUBSCAN_KEY=...
 CHAINALYSIS_KEY=...
 ```

+### Run

 Run the development server: